sfall-team/sfall/artifacts/example_mods/PartyControl_38x/readme.txt

 Requires sfall 3.8.40 or higher.

-To use, copy gl_partycontrol_lite.int to your scripts folder and sfall-mods.ini (in ItemHighlight_Lite) to the mods folder in the same directory as sfall.
+To use, copy gl_partycontrol_38x.int to your scripts folder and sfall-mods.ini (in ItemHighlight_38x) to the "mods" folder in the same directory as sfall.
-Create the mods folder if it does not exist.
+Create the "mods" folder if it does not exist.